 The useful and the harmful internets both reward rationality, one for constructive and one for malicious ends, but alongside both lives an irrational internet.
-The first iteration of the Handbook appeared at the time of ROFLcon, an examination and lighthearted celebration of what some were calling the economy of LOLs.
+The first iteration of the Handbook appeared at the time of ROFLcon, an examination and lighthearted-celebration of what some were calling the economy of LOLs.
 It featured guests that included David and his parents from the viral video "David after Dentist," and the inventor of Keyboard Cat.
 ROFLcon marked the peak of the internet's age of innocence when wit and irony could be displayed on almost free self-publishing platforms for no purpose beyond self-presentation.
 By the time of the second Handbook, there is less that could be called lighthearted, and yet still much that could be called play.

 Play has an expansive meaning, or, more accurately, is constructed from many contradictory meanings.
 One plays purposefully, but also to idle away time.
 Some play is rule-bound, and some bends rules.
 Players can be pranksters or tricksters, or they can be earnest.
 Play can be collaborative, or, when one plays into the other's hands, it can be adversarial.
 Sometimes it rewards good judgment, and sometimes absurdity.
-But in every case, play involves interaction with turn-taking: even in solitary play, one takes turns with a machine or interacts with facets of oneself (Deighton and Kornfeld 2014).
-The internet is a playground in all these senses from pre-internet console games, in which there was little scope for spontaneity.
-But internet games opened the possibility of building "worlds" as these authors announced in the first edition of the Handbook and developed in Chapter 31 of this one.
+But in every case play involves interaction with turn-taking: even in solitary play one takes turns with a machine or interacts with facets of oneself (Deighton and Kornfeld 2014).
+The internet is a playground in all these senses.

+Some play is commercially organized, as Dalmoro, Fleck and Ross (Chapter 31) discuss in their chapter on bilateral and multiplayer online games.
+These commercial games evolved from preinternet console games, in which there was little scope for spontaneity.
+But internet games opened the possibility of building 'worlds' as these authors announced in the first edition of the Handbook and developed in Chapter 31 of this one.
 Digital world-making is the evolution that lets rule-bound games become rule-bending self-and social expressions.
-It creates the path by which Minecraft and Roblox prepare consumers for the metaverse.
-Events in the metaverse playgrounds are "real in their consequences" (Merton 1995), so that the category of games intrudes into the useful and harmful internets.
+It creates the path by which Minecraft, and Roblox prepare consumers for the Metaverse (Burns 2021).
+Events in the metaverse playgrounds are "real in their consequences" (Merton 1968), so that the category of games intrudes into the useful and harmful internets.